-1. Install the lower roof panels per instructions and attach Z-closures.
+1. Install 16ga sub-flashing at transition, attach at Z-purlins.
+Have MPI form the sub-flashing at the proper angle of your transition.
+2. Apply peel & stick underlayment to the sub-flashing.
+3. Install the lower roof panels per instructions and attach Z-closures.
 Trim ends of Z-closure to fit tightly to panel ribs.
-Use three low-profile pancake head wood grips to secure Z-closure to panel.
+Use three low-profile pancake m/m screws to secure Z-closure to panel.
 Test-fit onto the Z-closure to locate position of Z-closures.
 Do not screw down the Z-closures until you are certain of their exact location.
 Use butyl tape on the underside of each Z-closure.
 Seal the cut vertical edges of the Z-closure with tube sealant.

-2. Slide the open hem of the Change Of Pitch trim over the Z-closure and screw the trim to the upper decking using low-profile pancake head woodgrips.
+4. Slide the open hem of the Change Of Pitch trim over the Z-closure and screw the trim to the upper decking using low-profile pancake head m/m screws.
 Pop-rivet trim to Z-closures.

-3. Install cleats 4"- 5" up from the center of Change Of Pitch trim using low-profile pancake screws and sealant.
+5. Install cleats 2" up from the center of Change Of Pitch trim using low-profile pancake screws and sealant.
 Seal the cleat to the trim using butyl tape or caulk.
 Apply panels to upper roof overlapping COP transition by 5".
-4. Fabricate an open hem on each panel at the correct pitch for the COP trim.
-Slide the panel up to engage the cleat, snap in the panel at the rib, and screw male side of panel to decking.
-5. For longer runs, overlap trim by 6" and apply two beads of sealant between the laps.
+6. Fabricate an open hem on each panel at the correct pitch for the COP trim.
+Slide the panel up to engage the cleat, fit panels together at the rib, add clips and screw male side of panel to the purlins.
+7. For longer runs, overlap trim by 6" and apply two beads of sealant between the laps